Markets, Innovation & Design

 Offered Either Fall or Spring; Lecture hours:3

 Integrating learned knowledge, students practice making marketing-related decisions through case analysis of various business scenarios.
 The predominant emphasis is on drawing together disciplinary experiences and providing a more coherent appreciation of the major's academic discipline.
 The educational goals of the class focus on critical, analytical and synthetic thinking.
+Prerequisite: MIDE 201 or permission of the instructor.

 MIDE 310.
-Independent Study in Markets, Innovation, and Design. .5-2 Credits.
+Independent Study in Markets, Innovation & Design. .5-2 Credits.

 Offered Either Fall or Spring; Lecture hours:Varies; Repeatable